Gxuravkumar911/TubeDIGEST/README.md

 - Fast and efficient summarization algorithm

 Installation:
-1. Clone the repository: git clone https://github.com/your-username/TubeDigest.git
+1. Clone the repository: git clone https://github.com/Gxuravkumar911/TubeDigest.git
 2. Install dependencies: pip install -r requirements.txt
 3. Run the app: python manage.py runserver
+4. Launch: Open the given URL it should look like http://127.0.0.1:8000

 Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.

 License